ryantd42/NY-Legislative-Git/2023/S2483A-2023/bill.md

- LESSOR OR GRANTOR FOR THE RETURN OF SUCH DISHONORED CHECK OR THE  AMOUNT SET  FORTH  IN  PARAGRAPH  (A)  OF  THIS SUBDIVISION, WHICHEVER IS LESS, PROVIDED THAT SUCH DISHONORED CHECK CHARGE WAS  CONTRACTED  FOR  IN  THE INITIAL  LEASE  AGREEMENT  BETWEEN THE TENANT AND LANDLORD, LESSOR, SUB- LESSOR OR GRANTOR IN ACCORDANCE WITH  THE  REQUIREMENTS  OF  SUBDIVISION TWO-A OF SECTION TWO HUNDRED THIRTY-EIGHT-A OF THE REAL PROPERTY LAW.
+ LESSOR OR GRANTOR FOR THE RETURN OF SUCH DISHONORED CHECK OR THE  AMOUNT SET  FORTH  IN  PARAGRAPH  (A)  OF  THIS SUBDIVISION, WHICHEVER IS LESS, PROVIDED THAT SUCH DISHONORED CHECK CHARGE WAS  CONTRACTED  FOR  IN  THE LEASE  AGREEMENT  BETWEEN THE TENANT AND LANDLORD, LESSOR, SUB-LESSOR OR GRANTOR IN ACCORDANCE WITH THE  REQUIREMENTS  OF  SUBDIVISION  TWO-A  OF SECTION TWO HUNDRED THIRTY-EIGHT-A OF THE REAL PROPERTY LAW.
   § 3.
 This act shall take effect immediately and shall apply to actions and proceedings commenced on and after such effective date.